brianzinn/react-babylonjs/README.md

 even custom props allow you to declaratively add shadows, physics, 3D models, attach 2D/3D UI to meshes, etc.

+**NOTE:** for the time being React 19 works with newest and @latest versions.
+For older React versions, you will need to use 3.2.2 (ie:
+`yarn add react-babylonjs@3.2.2`).
+Hope next version will support both.
+I tried to stay away from a major bump due to the ephemeral nature of this change.
+Thanks for your patience.

 Fully supports hooks.
 Full support for TypeScript with auto-completion on elements and compile time checks.
 Context API and hooks provide easy access to Scene/Engine/Canvas.